davidwolfpaw/macbook-setup/README.md

 - Login to Chrome & Firefox to download and setup extensions
 - Login to Dropbox and get files
-- Login to all active Slack teams
-- Make dev files that I use open in Sublime Text (things like .txt, .sh, .json)
+- Make dev files that I use open in VS Code (things like .txt, .sh, .json)
 - Setup Spectacle shortcuts so they don't interfere with Chrome shortcuts
 - Load existing iTerm2 .plist file from Dropbox, most likely running `killall cfprefsd` with it closed to clear the cached file
 - I save custom scripts in Dropbox because I would probably lose them somehow otherwise.
 The files here have to be sourced, and the folder has to be added to the PATH environment variable.
 Both of those are accomplished with this portion of my `.zshrc` file: